HaikuArchives/Paladin/README.md

 PALADIN
 -------------

 Paladin is an open source integrated development environment (IDE) modeled after BeOS' BeIDE.
+It can use fastdep and ccache to speed up builds if you have them installed.

+To build: run pkgman install devel:libpcre and then run ./buildsuite.sh.

  FEATURES
 -----------------